 - 1. Question: "In the past seven days, for what reasons have you left your home?". - 2.
-Base: all adults who reported having in the past seven days left their home for any reason. - 3.
-For more information as to how response options for the question "In the past seven days, for what reasons have you left your home?" have changed during the course of the pandemic and comparability of the data shown in this chart over time please see the datasets associated with this bulletin.
+Base: adults who reported they had left home in the past seven days for any reason. - 3.
+Not all possible response categories are shown on this chart.
+For information on response options to these questions, please see Table 6 of the dataset associated with this bulletin.